 Subject Knowledge Enhancement courses (SKEs) are about improving subject knowledge in preparation for a Teacher Training course.
-You'll be taught by experienced teachers of mathematics and will spend 2 of the 12 weeks in a school where you'll have the opportunity to apply your subject knowledge.
-You'll benefit from extensive use of interactive methods which will help you learn mathematics and form links with colleagues which will be invaluable throughout the PGCE programme.
-This course is available to PGCE offer holders at London Metropolitan University or at other universities whose offer stipulates completion of subject knowledge enhancement.
+You'll be taught by experienced teachers of mathematics and will spend 2 of the 12 weeks in a school, where you'll have the opportunity to apply your subject knowledge.
+You'll study using interactive methods, helping you to form links with colleagues which will be invaluable throughout the PGCE programme.
+This course is available to PGCE offer holders at London Metropolitan University, or at other universities whose offer stipulates completion of subject knowledge enhancement.

 We will use mathematics materials which are commonly used in classrooms to promote interactive engagement in mathematics including group work and extensive use of ICT.
 The course will include an introduction to relevant themes in teaching and learning which will also develop reading and writing skills necessary for the PGCE.
 There will be a two week school placement where you will have an opportunity to observe and participate in classroom mathematics.